gbultman2/udacity-DataLake/readme-full.md

 			- must have a node that inner joins customer_trusted with acclerometer_landing by email.
 Produced table must only have accelerometer data
 		c. step_trainer_trusted.py (inconsistent naming is in the requirements)
+			- must have a node that inner joins the step_trainer_landing data with customer_curated data by serial numbers
+    			- since there are multiple serial numbers, we should probably do a subquery instead of an inner join.
-			- must have a node that inner joins the step_trainer_landing data with customer_curated data by serial numbers (this step may take about 8 minutes to run)  -- note you'll have to run this step later but it's here to show consistency
+			(this step may take about 8 minutes to run)  -- note you'll have to run this step later but it's here to show consistency
-6. Query the trusted tables using Athena and provide screenshots.
+7. Query the trusted tables using Athena and provide screenshots.
 	a. customer_trusted
 		i. table row count (482)
 		ii. row count where shareWithResearchAsOfDate is blank (0)